Norfolk Island Water Resource Assessment project

 The NIWRA includes a focus on water quality.
 CSIRO have been engaged to set up a water quality monitoring program, identify water quality targets and provide information to support catchment management planning in Kingston.
 This will assist in understanding how to make improvements to water quality on Norfolk Island as well as reef health.

-The first report from the water quality component of the NIRWA is focused on marine water quality in Emily, Slaughter and Cemetery Bays.
+The first report is focused on marine water quality in Emily, Slaughter and Cemetery Bays.
+It summarises the monitoring program and the results of the first year of monitoring.

 Acid Sulfate Soils